What is the purpose of The Daylight Award?

 There are no forms that need to be filled out.
 However a website address and a list of completed works or accomplishments are appreciated.

 What are the key dates?

-Nominations for The Daylight Award 2020 closed on 1st of November 2019.
-The Jury undertook deliberations early in 2020 and the laureates were announced on the UN/UNESCO International Day of Light, 16 May 2020.
+Nominations for The Daylight Award 2022 opened on 16 May 2021.
+The Jury will undertake deliberations at the end of 2021 and at the beginning of 2022, and the laureates will be announced on the UNESCO International Day of Light, 16 May 2022.

 Who is the jury?

 The independent jury, from six to nine recognized professionals, serve for multiple years to ensure a balance between past and new members.
 The jury is entrusted with selecting the laureates every second year.
-The highly acclaimed jury for The Daylight Award 2020 consisted of:
+The highly acclaimed jury for The Daylight Award 2022 consists of:

 Will there be a short list of candidates?

 There is no list of candidates and all processes in the jury deliberations are confidential.